Useful Planning Links

 - Camino Companions – Had the experience and now want to deepen the meaning?

-- And to eat…Petiscos do Cardeal will surely hit the spot.
+- And to eat…Petiscos do Cardeal.
 Located on Rua do Franco.

-- Taberna Do Bispo is located on Rua do Franco and is extremely popular, however, the food is great.
+- Taberna Do Bispo is located on Rua do Franco and has some of the best food in Santiago.